-By Foot: One of the reasons I love this city is because you can get virtually anywhere you need to go by foot within 30-40 minutes.
+Malmö by foot: One of the reasons I love this city is because you can get virtually anywhere you need to go by foot within 30-40 minutes.

-By Bike: Get around the city the way the locals do – by bike!
+Malmö bike: Get around the city the way the locals do – by bike!
 In fact, Malmö is one of the most bike-friendly cities in the world, and is very easy to navigate, even for a novice rider.
 For more information bike rentals, visit Malmö by Bike.

-By Scooter: There are no shortage of electric scooters available for rent in the city – they are seriously everywhere.
+Hire a Malmö scooter: There are no shortage of electric scooters available for rent in the city – they are seriously everywhere.
 Just make sure you download the Voi and/or Lime apps ahead of time, and finding a scooter is a breeze.

-Public Transit: Malmö is extremely accessible by bus, or train.
+Bus and Train in Malmö: Malmö is extremely accessible by bus, or train.
 The buses run frequently and cover a significant portion of the city.
 Just download the Skånetrafiken app to easy view schedules, buy tickets, and more.

 Ohboy Hotell: Located in Västra hamnen, this brand new hotel offers affordable loft style hotel rooms and boasts a unique industrial-inspired design.
 It is designed with sustainability in mind and offers rental bikes to explore the city.